Nsustain/.github/README.md

 [illlustrations.co](https://illlustrations.co/)
 and making it open-source.

-Our project name *Coders for Earth* was added by using a vector-graphics editor called
+Our project name *Nsustain* was added by using a vector-graphics editor called
 [Boxy SVG](https://boxy-svg.com/),
 with *Bungee* 89pt and *Maven Pro*